567falk-png/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 participants in the competition will be transportation modes, i.e., buses, trams, bicycles, passenger cars, and feet.
 They should travel on different lanes side-by-side.
 Thus, we have to add lanes for each mode.
-To do so, right-click on the edge and hover over "add restricted lane" in the context menu.
+To do so, right-click on the edge, select lane operations and hover over "add restricted lane" in the context menu.
 This will show you three choices for the creation of special purpose lanes: Sidewalk, bike lane, and Bus lane.
 Add one lane for each type.